aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to PPSX within C++ Applications" h2="Convert CGM to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate CGM to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
+<h2>Why to Convert CGM to PPSX?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+On the other hand, PPSX (PowerPoint Open XML Slide Show) is a presentation format used by Microsoft PowerPoint.
+It is used to store slides in a presentation.
+Therefore, if you are a C++ developer and want to add a feature to integrate CGM to PPSX conversion inside your C++ applications, you need to convert CGM to PPSX.

+<h2>How Aspose.Total helps for CGM to PPSX Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating and converting various file formats.
+To convert CGM to PPSX, you can use two APIs from Aspose.Total for C++ package.
+First, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) to export CGM to PPTX.
+Secondly, you can use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to convert PPTX to PPSX.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Therefore, you can easily integrate CGM to PPSX conversion feature inside your C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}